 Setting a Password for the Root User in Linux

 Note: Windows users will not need to use this step.
 Their credentials will be created in the VNC console upon installation of their instance.
 If you are a Windows user attempting to learn how to access the VNC console to set up your credentials, please proceed to the next section.

-Before accessing the VNC console from a Linux-based OS, we will first become root and set a password for the root user.
+Before accessing the VNC console from a Linux-based OS, we first need to elevate our access to root and set a password.
 These credentials will be necessary for logging in to the OS from the VNC console.

 $ ssh ubuntu@INSTANCE_IP_ADDRESS